paluh/purescript-array-builder/README.md

 Please be aware that `JS` engines are generaly optimized for `push` (`snoc`) operation - O(1) vs `unshift` (`cons`) operation - O(n).
 We have here characteristic which is opposite to the `Data.List`.

-### Operation execution details

-Runtime cost of operations - when you execute the actual `build`:

-* Every `Array.Builder.cons` / `Array.Builder.snoc` is a one lower level JS `Array` method call.

-* Every `<>` is just application of one bulider on top of the result of another one - so no additional cost.

-Construction cost:

-* All above operations have cost of a one `Builder` call per operation.

-* `<>` has additional cost of three calls type class `dict` passing call + two calls performed by `append` which results in composition of buliders.

-If you don't like the typeclass overhead of `<>` you can use `appendBuilders` directly which saves you one call and a dict lookup ;-)

 ## Limitations

 Use it for relatively small arrays (length < 10000) otherwise you can get `Nothing` from `build`... or just a crash (call stack overflow) in the case of `unsafeBuild`.